SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/GQI/Extensions/API_Reference/GQIEditableRow.md

 ### T GetValue\<T\>(GQIColumn column)

-Get the value for the cell matching the provided column.
+Get the value for the cell of the specified column.

 #### Parameters